HendrikMuenster/superResolution/README.md

 ## Usage
-For a quick example, given a video as a 4-D matlab array 'videoSeq' that we want to upsample by a factor of 4, run the following commands in MATLAB:
+For a quick example, given a video as a 4-D matlab array 'videoLowRes' that we want to upsample by a factor of 4, run the following commands in MATLAB:
 ```
 MMC = MultiframeMotionCoupling(videoLowRes);